Menu

 Terrorism

-The national terrorism alert for Spain is 'high'.
+The national terrorism alert level for Spain is 'high'.
+Attacks could be indiscriminate and could occur anywhere, any time and without warning.

-In recent years, terrorists have staged attacks in European cities.
+In recent years, terrorists have staged attacks in Spain and other European cities.
 Targets have included:

 • public transport